neilbenjamin/hangman/README.md

 Once node has been insalled, make sure you are in the project directroy of the game and type npm `start` to open a development browser to play the game.

+#### Resources and Solutions

+I followed Jesse from CodekackR's example to guide me on  the layout and logic for the project and tehn adapted it to my liking.
+He followed Brad Traversy's vanilla JS example on gitHub and compiled it for React.

+I also relied on WebDevSimplified to assist with refreshing the useEffect and State logic in react.

+OpenAI for assistance with some of the conditinal syntactical challenges especially with the the ternary operators in react.

+Bootstrap and local css for styling.

 #### Additional React documentation.

 # Getting Started with Create React App